 All members of the campus community, guests, and visitors are protected by this policy regardless of their sexual orientation or gender identity.
 The University has jurisdiction over all acts of sexual misconduct involving members of the campus community, no matter where they occur, whether on- or off-campus.
 For complete policy, please visit the appropriate portal:

 Additional information about campus crime, state laws, and disclosures related to sexual misconduct can be found online in the campus Annual Security Report.
 Access it here: http://www.evangel.edu/eu-parents/security/

 Sexual Harassment Violations

-The following are the definitions of conduct prohibited by the sexual misconduct policy.
+The following are the definitions of conduct prohibited by the sexual harassment policy.

 A Hostile Environment is created when sexual harassment is